-These Cranberry Brie Bites are the ultimate festive party food or appetiser, but so simple to make.
+These Cranberry Brie Bites are the ultimate festive party food or Christmas appetiser, but so simple to make.
 Golden and flaky puff pastry wrapped around delicious gooey melted brie and a generous dollop of chunky cranberry sauce.
 They are little brie bites of perfection, and cooked in just 15 minutes.

-These Brie Cranberry Bites look far more fancy and complicated than they actually are.
+These Brie and Cranberry Bites look far more fancy and complicated than they actually are.
 Just 3 ingredients and less than 5 minutes prep time, so they can be thrown together at the last minute.

 Easy to adapt with a few "hidden veggies", these are a must on any party food table or simply indulge and eat them yourself!
+The ULTIMATE Christmas party food - Brie and cranberry just scream Christmas and this little brie bite recipe is perfect for serving up at a party.

 Jump to:

 - Cranberry sauce - Again, quality is important.
 We like a chunky cranberry sauce that still has whole cranberries in it.
 But you can use a smooth cranberry sauce if you prefer.
+If you want to make it yourself, try this homemade cranberry sauce.

 - Rosemary - Just to add a little decoration to the top of your mini brie bites!

-How to make Cranberry Brie Bites - Step by step
+How to Make Cranberry Brie Bites

 It really couldn't be any easier to make these brie bites.
 You simply add squares of puff pastry to a muffin tin, add brie and cranberry sauce and then bake.
 Then, most importantly, eat and enjoy!